Ever made Chocolate Lava Cake? Me either! Maybe it’s because they’ve always looked really difficult, but alas, they are super easy! And so delicious

 It was my son’s 16th birthday this week and I wanted to make a quick dessert to go with our dinner before we headed out to the movies.
 I had printed this recipe off awhile back as one of my “try soon” recipes and it didn’t disappoint.
 The original which I tweaked slightly is from Sally’s Baking Addiction.
 This was perfect!
 To say he liked it would be an understatement!
 I’m pretty sure he licked his plate.

-Perfect for a special event, birthday, elegant dessert, Christmas, Valentine’s or Easter treat!
+Perfect for a special event, birthday, elegant dessert, Mother’s or Father’s day, Christmas, Valentine’s or Easter treat!

 How to Make Individual Chocolate Lava Cakes